 Bootstrap Information

-This section specifies the information that needs to be configured prior to performing the Bootstrap Sequence in Section 5.1.3 as well as information that is configured as a result of the Bootstrap Sequence.
+This section specifies the information that needs to be configured in LWM2M Client for accessing LWM2M Server(s).
+This Information can be available before performing the Bootstrap Sequence described in Section 5.1.3 or obtained as a result of the Bootstrap Sequence.

-The LWM2M Server Object Instances provides the necessary information for a LWM2M Client to perform the logical operation “Register” with the specified LWM2M Server.
+A LWM2M Server Access Security Object Instance MAY provide the necessary information for the LWM2M Client to contact a LWM2M Bootstrap Server which, in returnwill configure the LWM2M Client with the necessary Bootstrap information for registering with a proper LWM2M Server.

-The LWM2M Bootstrap Server Object Instance provides the necessary information for the LWM2M Client to contact a LWM2M Bootstrap Server in order for the LWM2M Bootstrap Server to configure the LWM2M Client with the necessary LWM2M Server Object Instance(s).
+This Bootstrap Information is namely composed of LWM2M Server Object Instance, Server Access Security Object Instance, and ACL Object Instance.

-In addition, the LWM2M Client may also require additional LWM2M Objects (e.g., Connectivity Object) that may be required in order for the LWM2M Client to perform the logical operation “Register” with a LWM2M Server.
-These additional objects may be pre-configured in the LWM2M Client or configured by the LWM2M Bootstrap Server.
-The identification of which objects, beyond the LWM2M Server Object Instance, that is necessary is implementation specific and beyond the scope of the LWM2M Enabler.
+In addition, the LWM2M Client may also require additional LWM2M Objects (e.g., Connectivity Object) that may be required for application purposes.
+These additional objects may be pre-configured (factory), provisioned (SmartCard) or configured by the LWM2M Bootstrap Server, in the LWM2M Client.
+The identification of which objects, beyond theones mandatory for registration is implementation specific and beyond the scope of the LWM2M Enabler.

 The LWM2M Client MAY be configured to use one or more LWM2M Servers with a set of Bootstrap Information for each LWM2M Server.

-The LWM2M Client SHALL be pre-configured with either the LWM2M Bootstrap Server Object Instance(s) or the LWM2M Server Object Instance.
+The LWM2M Client SHALL be pre-configured for being able to register with at least one LWM2M Server.

-The LWM2M Client SHOULD be pre-configured with a LWM2M Bootstrap Server Object Instance.
+The LWM2M Client SHOULD be pre-configured with a proper LWM2M Access Security Object Instance allowing to register with the LWM2M Bootstrap Server.

-The Client Initiated Bootstrap and Server Initiated Bootstrap MAY configure resources of the Bootstrap Information that are read-only resources in the LWM2M Client after initial bootstrap.
-In this instance, all the Bootstrap Information is OPTOINAL.
+The LWM2M Server Access Security Object Instances are only manageable by LWM2M Bootstrap Sever and Smart Card provisioning.